rootskar/MotorImageryBCI/README.md

 6.)
 Install pyedflib with command: python3.7 -m pip install pyedflib==0.1.17

-## Running BCI application in Linux:
+## Running BCI application in Linux

 The BCI application is not supported in Linux environment due to the latest version of CyKIT EEG streaming library not being supported in Linux.

-## Running the classifier experiments in Linux:
+## Running the classifier experiments in Linux

 1.)
 Navigate to the classifier folder with: cd classifier